darklordabc/Legends-of-Dota-Redux/README.md

   - **dota/addons/sourcemod** ([Download the latest snapshot in the 1.7 dev branch](http://www.sourcemod.net/snapshots.php))
   - **dota/addons/sourcemod/plugins/ffa.smx** (This can be found in sourcemod/plugins folder of the LegendsOfDota repo, you might want to delete / disable all the other plugins that ship with sourcemod, since they aren't needed)
   - **dota/addons/metamod** ([The latest snapshot in the 1.11 dev branch](https://www.sourcemm.net/snapshots))
+  - **dota/maps/dota.bsp** (You need to grab the dota_fixed.bsp in the maps directory from this repo, rename it to dota.bsp and replace the existing one.
+The map is the same, only patched to work with custom games on source1)
  - The following goes into a batch file, place this match file into the same folder as srcds, call it `server.bat`

         @echo off